 "But Gloucester Road is not the same place, and will not have the same issues to resolve."

 In response to the traders' comments, Mr Ferguson tweeted: "Toxic?
-We'll be working closely with local traders to ensure RPS does not damage trade - the reverse has been found to be true."'Traders will go'
+We'll be working closely with local traders to ensure RPS does not damage trade - the reverse has been found to be true."

 Mr Murray said the taskforce will put up posters around the local area highlighting what it calls a "highway high street robbery".

 "Gloucester Road is one of the most successful independent trading roads in the country," he added.